-The Chairman, or in his or her absence, the Lead Independent Director (if any), or, in his or her absence, the Deputy Chairman, or, in his or her absence, the CEO (if the CEO is a Director), shall chair the Board meetings.
-In the absence of the Chairman, Lead Independent Director (if any) and CEO, the Directors present at the meeting may choose one of their number to chair the meeting.
+The Chair, or in his or her absence, the Lead Independent Director (if any), or, in his or her absence, the Deputy Chair, or, in his or her absence, the CEO (if the CEO is a Director), shall chair the Board meetings.
+In the absence of the Chair, Lead Independent Director (if any) and CEO, the Directors present at the meeting may choose one of their number to chair the meeting.

-An executive session of independent Non-Executive Directors, chaired by the Lead Independent Director, is held at all meetings of the Board.
+An executive session of independent Non-Executive Directors, chaired by the Lead Independent Director (if any), is held at all meetings of the Board.